Jack polynomials and orientability generating series of maps: Rectangular Young diagrams and Lassalle's recurrence

-Recall that the summation in \eqref{eq:trzej-krolowie} should be interpreted as follows: we fix a couple $(\BC,\WC)$ of pairings of type $\pi$ and we sum over all pairings $\E$ of the same ground set $S$; we also sum over all linear order on $\E$.
-For such a map $M=(\BC,\WC,\E)$ and a linear order $\prec$, we denote by $E=\{s_1,s_2\}$ the first edge, according to the linear order $\prec$ and by $\prec'$ the restriction of the linear order $\prec$ to the edges of $\E \setminus \{E\}$.
-In the following we will use the notation
+Recall that the summation in \eqref{eq:trzej-krolowie} should be interpreted as follows: we fix a couple $(\BC,\WC)$ of pairings of type $\pi$ and we sum over all choices of the pairing $\E$ of the same ground set $S$; we also sum over all choices of the linear order $\prec$ on $\E$.
+For such a map $M=(\BC,\WC,\E)$ and a linear order $\prec$, we denote by $E=\{s_1,s_2\}$ the first edge according to the linear order $\prec$ and by $\prec'$ the restriction of the linear order $\prec$ to the edges of $\E \setminus \{E\}$.